 The Company acquired Pega Medical for approximately \$32,045, comprised of \$32,042 in cash and \$3 in stock, representing the repurchase right price to be paid by the Company in the event a selling shareholder leaves employment with Pega Medical for certain reasons during the three-year period following the closing.
 Approximately \$1,052 of the cash consideration was deposited into escrow and will be held for a period of up to eighteen (18) months to cover certain indemnification obligations of the selling shareholders of Pega Medical.
 Final purchase consideration is subject to certain working capital adjustments yet to be finalized.
 Additionally, 34,899 shares of unregistered common stock, \$0.00025 par value per share, of the Company, representing approximately \$1,497 (based on the July 1, 2022 closing share price of \$42.90) were issued to the selling shareholders.
 The common stock issued to the selling shareholders, excluding the value attributable to the repurchase right, is not considered part of the purchase consideration and is subject to a repurchase right previously mentioned.
 The Company will recognize expense over the three-year service period at which point the right to repurchase will expire.
 In the event the repurchase right is triggered, the Company will have the right to repurchase the shares of common stock issued to such selling shareholder at a price of \$0.10 per share.
+As of June 30, 2023, 23,266 of these shares were still subject to the repurchase feature.
 Pursuant to the terms of the transaction, the Company also issued \$499 in restricted stock units to employees of Pega Medical, which are subject to an approximate three-year vesting schedule.
 The restricted stock units are not considered part of the purchase consideration.